This post for easy chicken enchiladas with jalapeno white sauce has been compensated by Goya Foods. All opinions are mine alone. #Goya

-- and sprinkle with the spice mixture on both sides.
+Sprinkle with the spice mixture on both sides of the chicken.
 Brown the chicken slightly on both sides.
 Pour in the water, and allow it to simmer on medium heat for about 20 minutes or until the chicken is completely done.
 Add the cream, and stir, then let it sit for about 5 minutes.

 - Remove from the skillet and place on a cutting board, then shred using two forks.

 - To make the white sauce melt butter in a sauce pan over medium heat.
 Quickly add the flour and stir quickly using a whisk.
 Begin adding the milk slowly while stirring and breaking down the lumps using a whisk.
 Sprinkle in the salt and stir.
 Slowly blend in the Gruyere cheese.

 - Next, toss in the jalapeno and the nutmeg, and stir until the mixture is slightly thick.

 - Place 1/2 of the sauce on the bottom of a baking dish.